chenzhihao/gulp-for-shim/README.md

       vendor: src + 'stylesheets/vendor/**/*.css',
       dest: dest + 'css'
     },

     ```
     Also the vendor css will be concat at first, like js vendor files.

-  **`Browserify` task:**
+- `Browserify` task:

-    As the configuration:
+    As the configuration

     ```js
         ...
         //'gulpconfig.js' file
          browserify: {
           // Enable source maps
           debug: true,
           // A separate bundle will be generated for each
           // bundle config in the list below
           bundleConfigs: [
             {
               entries: src + 'scripts/browserify/index.js',
               dest: dest + 'javascript/browserify/',
               outputName: 'bundle.js'
             }
           ]
         }
     ```

     It will browserify our code from the entry file, we can have mutiple entries.

     The **watchify** is used too to speed up.